folcon92/brutecheker/README.md

 “check_virus": Removing exe files from the logs.
 “check_cloud": Checking for logs from the cloud.
 “delete_cloud": Deleting logs from the cloud.

-3. In Visual Studio, compile the project in Release mode.
-4. Run the resulting exe file.
-5. Drag and drop the folder with logs into the opened console and press Enter.
+2. Drag and drop the logs folder into the console that opens and press Enter.
-6. Wait for the bruteforce to finish; the results will be saved in a txt file next to your bruteforcer exe file.
+3. Wait for the bruteforce to complete; the results will be saved in a txt file next to your bruteforcer exe file.
+4. CLICK ON THE PICTURE TO INSTALL

 Translated with DeepL.com (free version)This software is a program for searching MetaMask wallets in the logs and brute force a lot of passwords to get seed phrases and passwords from wallets.